AckerlyXu/heima/articles/media-services/media-services-rest-encode-asset.md

 * Tasks can be defined inline through the Tasks navigation property on Job entities.
 * Use OData batch processing.

-We recommend that you always encode your mezzanine files into an adaptive bitrate MP4 set, and then convert the set to the desired format by using [dynamic packaging](media-services-dynamic-packaging-overview.md).
+We recommend that you always encode your source files into an adaptive bitrate MP4 set, and then convert the set to the desired format by using [dynamic packaging](media-services-dynamic-packaging-overview.md).

 If your output asset is storage encrypted, you must configure the asset delivery policy.
 For more information, see [Configuring asset delivery policy](media-services-rest-configure-asset-delivery-policy.md).

-> [!NOTE]
+## Considerations

+When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
+For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).

-> Before you start referencing media processors, verify that you have the correct media processor ID.
+Before you start referencing media processors, verify that you have the correct media processor ID.
 For more information, see [Get media processors](media-services-rest-get-media-processor.md).

->
->
+## Connect to Media Services

+For information on how to connect to the AMS API, see [Access the Azure Media Services API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).

 ## Create a job with a single encoding task
 > [!NOTE]
 > When you're working with the Media Services REST API, the following considerations apply:
 >
 > When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API development](media-services-rest-how-to-use.md).
+>
+> For information on how to connect to the AMS API, see [Access the Azure Media Services API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).
 >
 > When using JSON and specifying to use the **__metadata** keyword in the request (for example, to references a linked object), you must set the **Accept** header to [JSON Verbose format](http://www.odata.org/documentation/odata-version-3-0/json-verbose-format/): Accept: application/json;odata=verbose.
 >